BPP0322151/DSPP/README.md

 ### Why Python?

-Python is an indutsty standard tool with many packages to deal with data science and machine learning.
+Python is an industry standard tool with many packages to deal with data science and machine learning.
 Here are some of the main ones I used in this project:

-**Pandas** (Data cleaning & manipulation) Industry-standard for tabular data; `DataFrame` structure intuitive for feature engineering |
+- **Pandas** (Data cleaning & manipulation) Industry-standard for tabular data. `DataFrame` structure intuitive for feature engineering
-**Scikit-learn** (Model training & evaluation) Amazing package to split into train and test datasets, while also assisting with model training and evaluating performance metrics.
+- **Scikit-learn** (Model training & evaluation) Amazing package to split into train and test datasets, while also assisting with model training and evaluating performance metrics.
-**Statsmodels** (Statistical inference) Provides p-values & confidence intervals for hypothesis testing (not available in Scikit-learn) |
+- **Statsmodels** (Statistical inference) Provides p-values & confidence intervals for hypothesis testing (not available in Scikit-learn)
-**Seaborn/Matplotlib** (Visualisation) Publication-quality plots; heatmaps ideal for correlation analysis |
+- **Seaborn/Matplotlib** (Visualisation) Publication-quality plots alongside heatmaps making it ideal for correlation analysis

 ### Model Choice: Logistic Regression